 - 1 tablespoon fresh ginger, minced

-- 1 cup chickpeas, soaked overnight or quick-soaked
+- 1 cup (250ml) dried chickpeas, soaked overnight or quick-soaked

-- Next, pour in the water, chickpeas and tomato concentrate into the pressure cooker.
+- Pour in the water, chickpeas and tomato concentrate into the pressure cooker and mix well.

-- Lower the steamer basket (or trivet) into the pressure cooker into the chickpea curry.
-Now, lower the uncovered heat-proof container into the pressure cooker onto the steamer basket.
+- Lower the steamer basket (or trivet) into the chickpea curry and on top of that, add the uncovered heat-proof container into the pressure cooker onto the steamer basket.

 - Carefully lift out the heat-proof container and fluff the rice and serve on individual dishes.
-Mix-in the salt with the curry in the base of the cooker, and spoon it out and serve with an optional dollop of low-fat yogurt.
+Mix-in the salt in the curry in the base of the cooker, and spoon it out and serve with a sprinkling of raw red onion slices and an optional dollop of low-fat yogurt.